By Paul Wright

-Built after the slum clearances of the 1960s Hulme was a radical departure from the usual two up two down social housing of previous decades.
+Hulme, Manchester.
+Built after the slum clearances of the 1960s, the rebuilt Hulme with its huge crescents, deck access flats and maisonettes were a radical departure from the usual two up two down social housing of previous decades.

-Our gallery below revisits the old Hulme, a place where memories and friendships were forged by a sense of survival and belonging.
+Our gallery below revisits the old Hulme, a place where memories and lifelong friendships were forged by a sense of community, survival and belonging.